weyoss/redis-smq/docs/esm-cjs-modules.md

 # ESM & CJS Modules

 Nowadays, ES modules (ESM) are the official standard packaging format for both backend and frontend JavaScript applications.
 Nevertheless, CommonJS modules (CJS) are still very popular and used by many NPM packages.

-Official RedisSMQ packages are distributed in both ESM & CJS formats to allow developers to choose the right module system depending on their applications.
+RedisSMQ packages are distributed in both ESM & CJS formats to allow developers to choose the right module system depending on their applications.

 ## Using RedisSMQ as an ESM Module